-- (9) Flue LINERS. (a) Flue liners shall be installed in accordance with s.
-SPS 321.30 (7) and this section. - (b) Flue liners shall start at the top of the fireplace throat and extend to a point at least 4 inches above the top of the chimney cap. - (c) Firebrick may be used in the throat of the fireplace as an inlet to the flue liner. - (10) CLEANOUT OPENINGS.
+(9) FLUE LINERS. (a) Flue liners shall be installed in accordance with s.
+SPS 321.30 (7) and this section.

+(b) Flue liners shall start at the top of the fireplace throat and extend to a point at least 4 inches above the top of the chimney cap.

+(c) Firebrick may be used in the throat of the fireplace as an inlet to the flue liner.

+(10) CLEANOUT OPENINGS.
 Fireplaces with ash dumps shall be provided with cleanout openings at the base.
-Doors and frames of the opening shall be made of ferrous materials. - (11) MANTEL SHELVES AND COMBUSTIBLE TRIM.
+Doors and frames of the opening shall be made of ferrous materials.

+(11) MANTEL SHELVES AND COMBUSTIBLE TRIM.
 Woodwork or other combustible materials shall not be placed within 6 inches of the fireplace opening.
-Combustible materials located within 12 inches of the fireplace opening shall not project perpendicularly more than 1/8-inch for each inch distance from the opening. - (12) Framing around fireplaces.
+Combustible materials located within 12 inches of the fireplace opening shall not project perpendicularly more than $\frac{1}{8}$ -inch for each inch distance from the opening.

+(12) FRAMING AROUND FIREPLACES.
 Combustible materials located near fireplaces shall be installed in accordance with s.
-SPS 321.30 (9). - (13) CORBELING.
-Unless designed through structural analysis, masonry chimneys shall not be corbeled from a wall more than 6 inches nor shall a masonry chimney be corbeled from a wall less than 12 inches in nominal thickness unless it projects equally on each side of the wall.
+SPS 321.30 (9).

+(13) CORBELING.
+Unless designed through structural analysis, masonry chimneys shall not be corbeled from a wall more than 6 inches nor shall a masonry chimney be corbeled from a wall less than 12 inches in nominal thickness unless it projects equally on

+Published under s.
+35.93, Stats.
+Updated on the first day of each month.
+Entire code is always current.
+The Register date on each page Register March 2017 No. 735 is the date the chapter was last published. each side of the wall.
 The corbeling shall not exceed one-inch projection for each brick course.